cpjhenry/ind/README.md

 ## History
 This project was inspired by Harry Turtledove's _Agent of Byzantium_.
-As an afictionado of horology, I went looking for a tool which would easily calculate the Byzantine (and common era) indictions.
+As an aficionado of horology, I went looking for a tool which would easily calculate the Byzantine (and common era) indictions.
 Finding none, I created my own.